-Their knowledge on infectious diseases, and particularly bacterial diseases, was of course quite empirical, and it is only with the discovery of DNA, the birth of molecular biology and its applications using non-pathogen bacteria, in particular the famous Escherichia coli, that a new period in the understanding of infectious diseases began at the end of the 1980s.
+Their knowledge on infectious diseases, and particularly bacterial diseases, was of course quite empirical, and it is only with the discovery of DNA, the birth of molecular biology adaptability: bacteria are able, through various mechanisms, to receive or give, i.e. to exchange with other bacteria, genomic fragments that provide new properties - in particular that of resisting to antibiotics - and the ability to live in many environments.